 - The coconut milk makes this soup very creamy, and the whole lentils give it a very pretty look.
 However, if you wish, you can blend a couple of ladlefuls of the soup after it has cooked and add the purée back to the pot for additional creaminess.
 You can also use an immersion blender for this but be careful not to overblend.

-- You can use green lentils or French lentils or beluga lentils in this soup, or you can even make it with red lentils, which would cook even faster.
+- You can use green lentils or red lentils or French lentils or beluga lentils in this soup, or you can even make it with red lentils, which would cook even faster.

 - I don't add chili pepper (other than paprika, which is mild) because the curry powder has some heat.
 For a spicier soup stir in some red pepper flakes with the cumin and paprika.